 Now in its thirteenth year, the five-week course consists of seven interrelated seminars.
 Each week-long seminar meets daily (Monday through Thursday), for a total of four two-hour periods.
 Seminars run in pairs over the first four weeks of the course; students write two short response papers (two pages) per week.
 The fifth week is devoted to the writing of the final ten-page paper.
 Students are contacted about book purchases and preparatory reading in late spring; other material is available online and through access to Harvard digital resources.
 Seminar topics are listed below.

-3. Archeology, Empire, and Nationalism in the Ottoman Mediterranean (Sahar Bazzaz)
+1. Archeology, Empire and Modernization in the Ottoman Empire (Sahar Bazzaz)

 Gregory Nagy, Francis Jones Professor of Classical Greek Literature in the Department of the Classics and Professor of Comparative Literature, Harvard University; Director, Harvard University Center for Hellenic Studies in Washington, DC

 Sahar Bazzaz (History, Middle East and North Africa), Associate Professor of History, College of the Holy Cross

 Emma Dench, Professor of the Classics and of History, Harvard University

 Sarah E. Insley, PhD, Visiting Scholar in the Department of Classics, Brown University

 Michael Puett, Walter C. Klein Professor of Chinese History and Chair of the Committee on the Study of Religion, Harvard University